jayaganeshk/sparks/landingPage/README.md

 - Safari (latest)
 - Edge (latest)

-## Contributing
+## Support

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Test thoroughly
-5. Submit a pull request
+For technical support or questions about this application, please contact the development team.

-## License
+## Copyright

-This project is licensed under the MIT License.
+© 2025 Sparks.
+All rights reserved.
+This is proprietary software.